-37% of residents surveyed satisfied with Council's harbour management Our three-yearly surveys show that 80% work, with 57% of respondents not knowing enough to comment, which of customers are satisfied with the means 86% of those with knowledge were satisfied or very satisfied.
-(47%, service of the coastal activity they 49% and 92% being the equivalent 2010/2011 figures) receive.
-[Target: 70% for first three years Harbour Management And Safety Activity of Ten Year Plan.
-100 90 80 70 60 50 40 30 20 10 0 2010 2011 2012 Year Very/fairly satisfied Not very satisfied The marina is currently oversubscribed (130% of capacity).
-[2010: 110% The marina at Tarakohe is operating at oversubscribed] 90% capacity or greater.
+Our three-yearly surveys show that 80% work, with 57% of respondents not knowing enough to comment, which of customers are satisfied with the means 86% of those with knowledge were satisfied or very satisfied.
+(59 service of the coastal activity they satisfied with 34% being unable to comment being the equivalent 2010/2011 figures) receive.
+[Target: 70% for first three years of Ten Year Plan.
+Harbour Management And Safety Activity 100 90 80 70 60 50 37 40 30 20 10 0 2010 2011 2012 Year Very/fairly satisfied Not very satisfied The marina is currently oversubscribed (130% of capacity).
+[2011: 130% The marina at Tarakohe is operating at oversubscribed] 90% capacity or greater.
 [Target: 95%] All Council's contractors have adequate resources available in case of We are able to respond to and fix faults asset failures.
 This has been tested and the contractors are able to meet (e.g. localised damage to rock protection the expected level of service. works, damage to navigational aids) within the timeframes we have agreed with our suppliers and operators.
-[Target: 90%] Actual = In place We have a facility for receiving and Council has an after-hours call centre that receives calls out of regular handling emergency calls after office office hours.
+[Target: Actual = In place We have a facility for receiving and Council has an after-hours call centre that receives calls out of regular handling emergency calls after office office hours.
 Contractors and system duty managers have duty staff who hours. are contactable to respond to emergencies Our navigational systems are not as comprehensive as they could be.
 Due Our access and navigational systems to budget constraints a prioritised review was undertaken last winter. meet the appropriate Maritime Transport Some obsolete navigational aids were removed and 15 new navigational standards and guidelines.
 [Target: 100%] aids were installed at Mapua, the coast between Motueka and Riwaka, and Collingwood.
 Actual = Framework complete and implementation underway.
 We have operative risk management processes in place and planned TDC have adopted an Integrated Risk Management approach to their asset mitigation measures completed. management and organisational decision making.
 The framework has been completed and is being implemented at organisational and activity management level.